ydahal1/ydahal1/jokes.md

+1. Why did the software engineer go broke?
+Because he used up all his cache!
-1. Why was the computer cold?
+2. Why was the computer cold?
 It left its Windows open.
-2. Why did the computer go to the doctor?
-It had a virus!
+3. Why did the cybersecurity expert always carry a pencil and paper?
+In case they needed to draw a firewall.
-3. How do you comfort a JavaScript bug?
-You console it.
-4. Why was the programmer always calm?
-Because they had a byte of chocolate nearby.
+4. Why did the programmer quit his job?
+Because he didn't get arrays.

 [
-Thu Feb 29 00:18:16 UTC 2024
+Fri Mar  1 00:20:36 UTC 2024
  ]